aridjayarecipes/cutesrecipes.web.app/content/post/2300-recipe-of-homemade-mexican-black-bean-soup.md

 1. Take  Oil to season

 This Mexican Black Bean Soup is packed full of bean protein.
-Beans, or legumes in general, are pretty much the very best vegan food you can eat to cover your body's protein needs and fill up your iron tank.
+Beans, or legumes in general, are pretty much the very best vegan food you can eat to cover your body&#39;s protein needs and fill up your iron tank.
 This vegan black bean soup ticks all those boxes perfectly.
 We have designed this recipe to be authentically Mexican in order to stay true to its roots.

 <!--inarticleads2-->

 ##### Instructions to make Mexican black bean soup:

-1. In a pot heat 3tbsp oil, add sliced onions, after it turns golden brown add 2tsp of taco seasoning mix, then ginger garlic paste & tomato.
+1. In a pot heat 3tbsp oil, add sliced onions, after it turns golden brown add 2tsp of taco seasoning mix, then ginger garlic paste &amp; tomato.
 Fry untill it leaves the oil.
 1. Add the vegetables.
 Stir for 3-4mins
-1. Add the cooked beans & adjust the salt to taste.
+1. Add the cooked beans &amp; adjust the salt to taste.
 1. Add desired amt of water which is left from cooked beans.
 Allow it to boil for 10-15mins.
-1. Enjoy as soup or with a bowl of rice & sliced avacadoes for a fulfilling meal.
+1. Enjoy as soup or with a bowl of rice &amp; sliced avacadoes for a fulfilling meal.

 This vegan black bean soup ticks all those boxes perfectly.
 We have designed this recipe to be authentically Mexican in order to stay true to its roots.
-You'll be able to get a feel for this country's cuisine from all the amazing flavors in this soup.
+You&#39;ll be able to get a feel for this country&#39;s cuisine from all the amazing flavors in this soup.
 Subtly flavoured comfort - that describes this traditional Mexican soup best of all.
 This Mexican Black Bean Soup is so delicious.

 So that is going to wrap this up with this exceptional food mexican black bean soup recipe.
 Thanks so much for reading.
 I'm confident that you will make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!